servalproject/batphone/CURRENT-RELEASE.md

  * Bluetooth has been added as a usable network transport.
    The addition of bluetooth support has the potential to greatly simplify the process of discovering and connecting to other phones.

+ * Better support for more recent versions of Android.
+   Android 5.0 requires that native binaries are compiled in a way that isn't supported on version before 4.1.
+So we are now including 2 sets of files.

+ * Improved user feedback while networks are turning on and off.

 Supported Devices
 -----------------